huggingface/blog/huggylingo.md

 As the number of datasets on the Hub grows, metadata becomes increasingly important.
 Language metadata, in particular, can be incredibly valuable for identifying the correct dataset for your use case.

-With the assistance of the Datasets Server and the [Librarian-Bot](https://huggingface.co/librarian-bots), we can update our dataset metadata at a scale that wouldn't be possible manually.
+With the assistance of the Datasets Server and the [Librarian-Bots](https://huggingface.co/librarian-bots), we can update our dataset metadata at a scale that wouldn't be possible manually.
 As a result, we're enriching the Hub and making it an even more powerful tool for data scientists, linguists, and AI enthusiasts around the world.

-As the machine learning librarian at Hugging Face, I continue exploring opportunities for automatic metadata enrichment for machine learning artifacts hosted on the Hub.
+As the machine learning librarian at Hugging Face, I continue exploring opportunities for automatic metadata enrichment for machine learning artefacts hosted on the Hub.
 Feel free to reach out (daniel at thiswebsite dot co) if you have ideas or want to collaborate on this effort!